Business environment

 A shortage of natural-based fibres

-Only other fibres that could meet the capacity requirements are synthetic fibres, which are based on fossil petroleum, or natural-based fibres.
+The only other fibres that could meet the capacity requirements are synthetic fibres, which are based on fossil petroleum.
 Synthetic fibres lack certain properties, which make them inadequate substitutes for natural fibres.
-In addition, synthetic fibres have been severely criticised due to their negative environmental impacts.
-11
+In addition, synthetic fibres have been severely criticised due to their negative environmental impacts.10

 Spinnova’s target market